open-horizon/anax/docs/agent_container_manual_deploy.md

 ```
 {: codeblock}

-## Manual instructions
+## Option 3 - Manual `docker run` instructions

-Finally, use these instructions to start the agent in a container, which provides more control over details than that allowed by the horizon-container script or agent-install.sh script.
+Use these docker run instructions to start the agent in a container, which provides more control over details than that allowed by the horizon-container script or agent-install.sh script.

 ### Prerequisites
 {: #container-prereqs}